-Luckily, there’s a way to avoid this problem: If the divorcing spouses can agree that one of them will be granted use of the property under a divorce or separation instrument, the spouse who leaves can still consider the property as his or her main home under tax rules as long as the former spouse is living there.
-(You’ll need the supporting documentation — the decree — to prove this with the IRS, especially if you maintain this arrangement for more than 6 years.)
+Luckily, there’s a way to avoid this problem: If the divorcing spouses can agree that one of them will be granted use of the property under a divorce or separation instrument, the spouse who leaves can still consider the property as his or her main home under the tax rules as long as the former spouse is living there.
+(You’ll need the supporting documentation — the decree — to prove this with the IRS.)

 When the house is finally sold, each former spouse can avoid paying tax on up to $250,000 of profit from the sale.
 This is the same beneficial tax treatment they would have received had the divorce never happened.

 2. One of You Buys Out the Other’s Share of the House Now

 When you want to keep the house but lose the spouse, a buyout can work for both of you.
 In a buyout, you buy your spouse’s share of the house.